Enerpac Tool (EPAC)

 nullAI Analysis | Feedback

-Paul Sternlieb, President and Chief Executive Officer
+Paul Sternlieb, President & CEO

-Paul Sternlieb was appointed President and Chief Executive Officer of Enerpac Tool Group in October 2021.
-Before joining Enerpac Tool Group, Mr. Sternlieb served as Executive Vice President and President, Protein at JBT Corporation.
-He previously held senior positions as Group President, Global Cooking Equipment within the Food Equipment Group segment of Illinois Tool Works, and as Vice President & General Manager with Danaher, where he led a division within the industrial technologies segment.
-Mr. Sternlieb also held management roles with H.J.
-Heinz Company and was an Engagement Manager with McKinsey & Company, where he led marketing and growth strategy projects.
+Paul Sternlieb joined Enerpac Tool Group as President & CEO in October 2021.
+Before joining Enerpac Tool Group, he served as EVP & President, Protein at JBT Corporation.
+Prior to this, Paul was Group President, Global Cooking Equipment within the Food Equipment Group segment of Illinois Tool Works, and Vice President & General Manager with Danaher, where he led a division within the industrial technologies segment.
+Earlier in his career, he held senior marketing and strategy roles at H.J.
+Heinz, in both the US and Europe, and was an Engagement Manager with McKinsey & Company, leading marketing and growth strategy projects.
+Paul currently serves on the Board of Directors for Kennametal Inc. (NYSE: KMT), Children's Wisconsin, and the Metropolitan Milwaukee Association of Commerce (MMAC), as well as the Board of Trustees for Manufacturers Alliance.
+He holds dual bachelor's degrees in Economics and Computer Science from the University of Pennsylvania and an MBA from the Wharton School, where he graduated as a Palmer Scholar.

-Eric Chack, Executive Vice President, Operations
+Eric Chack, Executive Vice President – Operations

 AI Analysis | Feedback